In this Article

 Want to experiment?
 Try adding fresh mint leaves for a cooling note, a few ginger slices for warmth, or sparkling water for a fizzy twist.
 These little tweaks turn a simple peach green tea recipe into something that feels like it came straight out of a café.

-How to Make Starbucks-Style Peach Green Tea at Home
+How to Make Cafe-Style Peach Green Tea at Home

 Making a Starbucks-inspired peach green tea at home is easier than you think.
 The real magic comes from the peach syrup and perfectly steeped green tea.